ABRCMS Student Travel Award

 Deadline: Aug.
 25, 2017

 Do you want to present at ABRCMS, but don't have the funds to attend?
 Apply for the ABRCMS Student Travel Award!
-Awardees will receive up to $1,500 to cover conference registration, a meal plan ticket, housing and/or travel (airfare).
+Applicants who are given a full travel award will receive conference registration, housing, airfare and a travel subsidy.
+Partial travel awardees will receive conference registration and/or housing.

-If you plan on applying for a travel award, please do not book your travel, hotel or pay for your registration until you receive your official notification from ABRCMS.
+ASM will handle your housing and airfare so please do not book your travel, hotel or pay for your registration until you receive official notification from ABRCMS.

 Prospective ABRCMS Student Travel Award applicants must satisfy the following criteria: